lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ## Introduction
 Many bacteria associate with multicellular hosts in symbioses and may convey specific metabolic properties or traits to their hosts.
-Such associations may be temporary or occasional; these bacteria are often recruited from the environment of a host triggered by certain conditions.
+Such associations may be temporary; these bacteria are often recruited from the environment of a host triggered by certain conditions.
 Alternatively, symbionts may be practically ubiquitous among a host species.
 They may be housed inside host organs, making them endophytes of their host.
 These ubiquitously present symbionts may even be vertically transferred over host generations.
 The new host generation thereby inherits the traits associated with these symbionts.
 Such systematic presence in a host species will substantially influence selection pressure on the endophyte genome compared to free-living relatives.
-In such a case, a conglomeration of evolving organisms sharing both genomes and selection pressure can occasionally be seen as a holobiont: a single evolutionary unit comprising several organisms [@Zilber-Rosenberg2008].
+In such a case, a conglomeration of evolving organisms sharing both genomes and selection pressure can occasionally be seen as a holobiont: a single evolutionary unit comprising several organisms which shares selection presure [@Zilber-Rosenberg2008].
 However, the exact scope and applicability of the term remain subject to debate [@Douglas2016].
-Nonetheless, studying systematically inherited microbes provides opportunities for studying the adaptation of bacteria to the symbiotic lifestyle and the traits encoded in a plant's second genome.
+Regardless the semantics, studying systematically inherited microbes provides opportunities for studying the adaptation of bacteria to the symbiotic lifestyle and the traits encoded in a plant's second genome.

 Symbiotic endophytes are widespread over the plant kingdom, highly polyphyletic and can attribute various functions to their hosts [@Frank2018; @Hassani2018].
 The two most studied endophytes of plants are mycorrhiza and nitrogen-fixing Rhizobiaceae.